Table of Contents

 Selects the

-which determines the initial positions of the Earth, Moon, Sun,
+name of the mission, which determines the initial positions of

-Venus, Mars, Jupiter, and Saturn for the mission, and thus the
+the Earth, Moon, Sun, Venus, Mars, Jupiter, and Saturn for the

-gravitational influences on the spacecraft.
-The mission
+mission, and thus the gravitational influences on the

-names, by convention, are "Apollo8" (without quotes), "Apollo9",
+spacecraft.
+The mission names, by convention, are

-etc. The default is "Apollo8".
-The actual ephemeris
+"Apollo8" (without quotes), "Apollo9", etc. The default is

-files used have names like "Ephemeris-Earth-Apollo8.txt",
+"Apollo8".
+The actual ephemeris files used have names like

-"Ephemeris-Moon-Apollo8.txt", and "Ephemeris-Sun-Apollo8.txt",
+"Ephemeris-Earth-Apollo8.txt", "Ephemeris-Moon-Apollo8.txt", and

-this is transparent to the user.
-The Apollo8 mission is
+"Ephemeris-Sun-Apollo8.txt", but this is transparent to the

-special, in that it contains complete ephemeris data (rather
+user.
+The Apollo8 mission is special, in that it contains

-perform numerical integrations of planetary positions.
+integrations of planetary positions.

 --ephem-read

-Causes yaUniverse to display ephemeris data and then
+Causes yaUniverse to display

-quit.
-It's purpose is really just to test that it can
+ephemeris data and then quit.
+It's purpose is really just

-correctly read ephemeris files.
-It forces
+to test that it can correctly read ephemeris files.
+It

---mission=Apollo8.
+forces --mission=Apollo8.

 --ephem-int

-Causes yaUniverse to print a report testing its
+Causes yaUniverse to print a report

-integration algorithms and then quit.
-It forces
+testing its numerical integration algorithms and then

-From the initial positions and velocities of the supported
+what it does is this: From the initial positions and

-heavenly bodies (Earth, Moon, Sun, Jupiter, etc.), it computes
+velocities of the supported heavenly bodies (Earth, Moon, Sun,

-locations of all heavenly bodies for the complete Apollo 8
+Jupiter, etc.), it computes locations of all heavenly bodies for

-ephemeris.
-Only the error in the Earth/Moon positions is
+these with the pre-tabulated ephemeris.
+Only the error in

-really interesting, since that's the region of space in which
+the Earth/Moon positions is really interesting, since that's the

-the cumulative error in Earth/Moon positions at the end of the
+Earth/Moon positions at the end of the 9-day epoch is about 0.35

-9-day epoch is about 0.35 km (which I consider acceptable, but
+km (which I consider acceptable, but which I'd like to improve

-which I'd like to improve in the future).
+in the future).

 --runge-kutta=N